 Some replacement options for Google Reader are listed at http://www.rss-readers.org/list-of-rs-feed-reader/.
 Feedly has shown up on a few lists as being a good substitute for Google Reader.
 Feedly, in fact, uses Google Reader as a backend for feeds.
 Feedly writes on their blog: “We have been working on a project called Normandy which is a feedly clone of the Google Reader API – running on Google App Engine.
 When Google Reader shuts down, feedly will seamlessly transition to the Normandy back end.
 So if you are a Google Reader user and using feedly, you are covered: the transition will be seamless.”

 Google is also shutting down iGoogle as of November 1, 2013.
 The company states “All of your personal data stored in other Google products will continue to be available via those products, including Gmail, Google Calendar, Google Finance, Google Docs (now Google Drive), Google Bookmarks and Google Tasks.”
 Google also notes that users’ habits have changed.

 Tablet sales are on the rise, while PC sales are declining.
 Tablets are out-selling notebook PCs in North America and China.
 People are interacting with electronics differently and may prefer to get their newsfeeds through a phone or tablet app, rather than a browser based system.
-For IT Support Companies like Landon Technologies, computer sales are still going strong in the business sector.
+For an IT support services company like Landon Technologies, computer sales are still going strong in the business sector.
 Most of the early tablet sales were focused on consumers.
 For those using Android, the top two RSS readers on Google Play are gReader and feedly.
 Both are free.